dana-66/dana-66/README.md

 - 👋 Hi, I’m @dana-66
-- 👀 I’m interested in space ,java and AI
+- 👀 I’m interested in space,AI
-- 🌱 I’m currently learning CS50
 - 📫 How to reach me insta @dana tarik

 <!---